The Venice Programme: FAQs

 Any student enrolled on first year V100 History, VM11 History and Politics, VL13 History and Sociology, V1V5 History and Philosophy or VQ32 English and History can apply.
 Please note the Venice degree is not open to other History joint hons or part time students.

-Yes, there is a limit of 48 places.
+Yes, there is a limit of 48 places per term.
 We cap the numbers we send on the Venice term for two reasons.
 First, the number of flats available to students in Venice is limited.
 Secondly, there are restrictions on the number of visitors at some of the sites we visit.

 Applications will open to students in Term 2 of their first year of study.
 There will be a dedicated Venice information session where you can find out more information and ask any questions you may have.
 The application system will then open to allow you to apply.
 You will be notified if you have been successful in getting a place on the Venice degree before module selection for your intermediate year opens (normally end of Term 2).

 All students who apply will be given equal consideration regardless of their degree programme; we do not reserve more places for V100 History students, for example.
-If there are more applications than places, we consider unauthorized absence levels (please note authorized absences for legitimate reasons will not impact your application) and your current academic performance.
+Any students presenting significant engagement concerns (very high levels of absence and/or a considerable number of unsubmitted assessments) will not be offered a place on the Venice degree.
+If there are more applications than places, we then allocate places on a random basis.

 Yes!